couchbase/couchbase-lite-android/README.md

   * If you are using the master branch of Couchbase Lite, use the latest version in the canary channel (currently Android Studio 0.4.3)

+**Note** recent versions after Android Studio 0.4.3 are not able to import the project due to [Issue #65915](https://code.google.com/p/android/issues/detail?id=65915), so it's recommended to use Android Studio 0.4.3.

 * Under Tools / Android / Android SDK Manager and install "Extras/Google Repository" and "Extras/Android Support Repository" (future versions of Android Studio may make this step unnecessary)